TritonDataCenter/triton-kubernetes/README.md

 Creates a new cluster manager, kubernetes cluster or individual kubernetes cluster node.

-When creating a new kubernetes cluster, you must specify the cloud provider for that cluster (Triton, AWS, Azure and GCP).
+When creating a new kubernetes cluster, you must specify the cloud provider for that cluster (Triton, AWS, GCP, GKE, Azure, AKS, BareMetal, and vSphere).

 ### Destroy